 There’s no better place to learn to fly!

 What will I learn?

 Our training programs have been internally developed and in consultation with industry experts and covers the CASA Part 142 integrated syllabus as well as the National Training packages for the Aviation Diplomas.
 Your training is a mix of performance based learning (skills) and knowledge (theory).
-Training is delivered face-to-face, at our Port Macquarie or Kempsey facilities (ground theory is delivered at fully equipped classrooms in Port Macquarie).
+Training is delivered face-to-face, at our Port Macquarie facilities (ground theory is delivered at fully equipped classrooms in Port Macquarie).
 As part of your training, you will also experience landing at & communicating with different airports such as Armidale, Tamworth, Gold Coast and more.

 You will need to demonstrate your abilities and skills learnt through flight tests and your knowledge acquired through various exams.
 The courses are designed in such a way that you will not be able to progress until you have shown competency in certain areas.
 This is a safety measure to ensure students are capable before proceeding to the next step.